paulusTecnion/uberlogger-docs/docs/Manual/02-Quickstart/index.md

 :::

-5.  **Using the file browser:** you can download the csv from the file browser which can be found under the `Logging` tab.
+5.  **Using the file browser:** you can download the csv from the file browser which can be found under the `File browser` tab.
 This will always show the last page of the files in the directory.
     ![File browser](media/image16.png)

 # Connecting inputs